Brother Band: Outcasts

 Create a public service poster warning of the dangers of ________________________.
 What are examples of how _____________________ affects _________________.

 Character development via comic strip.
-Draw a comic strip or poster showing how Alcatraz changes over time if at all.
+Draw a comic strip or poster showing how the character changes over time if at all.
 Is he a flat or round character?
 A static or dynamic character?
-Your comic strip should show at Alcatraz at three different points in time.
-Consider: What does he learn about himself?
+Your comic strip should show the character at three different points in time.
+Consider: What does he or she learn about themself?

 Create a presentation on heroism.
-How do books, movies, news and popular culture traditionally depict heroes?
+How does this novel portray heroism.
+How do other books, movies, news and popular culture traditionally depict heroes?
 Do you think it matters if a person’s actions are intentially heroic or accidentally heroic?
 Include these ideas in your presentation and tie them to the novel.

 Create a poster or write an essay about contrasts or opposites in the novel.
 Who or what are contrasted starkly in the novel?
 Find quotations in the novel about these ideas.